 Unless you live under a rock, I am sure you’ve heard of and probably even used WD-40 at least once in your life.
 It has so many everyday uses that we use it for such as the car, cleaning and unsticking rusty metal, and the best one that probably everyone has used on: anything that makes annoying noises, like a squeaky door.
 You may not be aware but it has a multitude of other uses.
-This is the king of hacks!
-It’s not just for the squeaky door anymore.
+This is the king of hacks, because it’s not just for the squeaky door anymore.
 In fact, it has a multitude of other uses you probably aren’t aware of.

 So to fill you in, here are some ingenious WD-40 uses that will be time savers for you.
 They are so simple and WD-40 so inexpensive, there’s no reason not to try!
-Check out these uses and let me know what you think.
+Check out these uses and then let me know what you think.

 Removes Crayon from Any Surface

-aper and decided the wall was better.
+So, I am sure we’ve all been there.
+Your little one, for reasons we’ll never know, left the coloring book or paper, because the wall seems better.
 At the time, you were horrified because your thought is how am I going to cover this?
 I need to buy paint and primer, right?
 Wrong!
-Simply use WD-40, sprayed directly to the wall (The Krazy Coupon Lady says only walls with a sheen.
+Simply use WD-40, sprayed directly to the wall (The Krazy Coupon Lady says only those walls with a sheen.
 Matte or flat paint will stain!) and wipe away your child’s drawings.

 Protect Glass Doors from Stains and Buildup

-If you have glass showers doors, you need to know this amazing trick for keeping water stains and buildup on the doors.
+If you have glass showers doors, then you need to know this amazing trick for keeping water stains and buildup on the doors.

 Stuck On Chewing Gum